-One of the most important ways AIME supports its Member Societies is through access to project and program funding opportunitites and the distribution of legacy fund income.
-For more information, contact AIME Executive Director, Michele Lawrie-Munro at email@example.com.
+One of the most important ways AIME supports its Member Societies is through access to project and program funding opportunities and the distribution of legacy fund income.
+For more information, contact AIME Executive Director, Michele Lawrie-Munro at firstname.lastname@example.org.

 United Engineering Foundation (UEF)